 - Do a careful materiality analysis not only considering the past activities but future plans, considering as much as possible the impacts of the supply chain, or post-consumption issues.

 - Publish the information in a clear way.
 Make it direct and to the point, in easy-to-find digital formats.
 Include supply chain information.

 - Ask external reliable organizations to check the disclosures published.

-- Do not mislead those using your report — such as shareholders and other decision makers — with information that is not critical to tackle real issues.
+- Do not mislead those using your report — such as shareholders and other decision-makers — with information that is not critical to tackling real issues.

 Sustainability Reporting Standards

-The latest evolution of GRI’s reporting disclosures are for any company, in any industry.
+The latest evolution of GRI’s reporting disclosures is for any company, in any industry.
 They are designed to make it easier for companies to report on their sustainability initiatives and progress.
-The new guidelines are titled GRI Sustainability Standards and they provide a much needed common language for sustainability reporting.
+The new guidelines are titled GRI Sustainability Standards and they provide a much-needed common language for sustainability reporting.

 These new reporting guidelines are essential to realizing the goals set at COP21 in Paris.
 In a Triple Pundit article, Thomas Schueneman has suggested that the new standards give the business community a social license to operate.